wsrn829/MovieMatrix/README.md

 ### Concepts I Was Asked During Interviews

-1. What is React virtual DOM (Document Object Model) and why do we use it?
+**1. What is React virtual DOM (Document Object Model) and why do we use it?**
 - An abstraction of the real/actual/browser DOM to improve the performance of web apps by reducing the number of direct DOM manipulations.
 - User interaction with web app ==> the app's state change ==> UI needs to be updated to reflect these changes.
+  - Traditional:
-  - Traditional: update by direct DOM manipulation (inefficient).
+      - Update by direct DOM manipulation (inefficient).
-  - Virtual DOM (a standard feature of many modern web development frameworks):
+  - Virtual DOM:
-   - solves this problem by creating a "lightweight representation of the DOM in memory".
+      - Solves this problem by creating a "lightweight representation of the DOM in memory".
       - When the application's state changes, the Virtual DOM is updated instead of the real DOM.
       - The Virtual DOM then compares the updated Virtual DOM with the previous version to determine the minimal set of changes needed to update the real DOM.
       - These changes are then applied to the real DOM, resulting in a more efficient update process.
 - Because virtual DOM makes DOM updates faster by only updating the necessary parts instead of the entire DOM by comparing old virtual DOM and new virtual DOM created in memory as an additional step thus improving the overall performance and maintainability of the web app.

-2. Underlying Mechanisms
+**2. Underlying Mechanisms**
 - Virtual DOM and Real DOM:
    - The virtual DOM is a lightweight copy of the real DOM (Document Object Model) that exists in memory.
    - When changes are made to the web app, the virtual DOM is updated first.